cekkr/sandbox-verilog/README.md

   distribution), and optionally draw random samples that approximate the classic Gaussian profile.
 - **`examples/neural_edge_slice/`** – Edge Detector slice (`OP_EDGE`) coupled to
   a tiny ReLU neuron.
+Run
+  `python3 examples/neural_edge_slice/run.py --config examples/neural_edge_slice/configs/default.yaml`
-Run `python3 examples/neural_edge_slice/run.py` to compile the harness, visualise the edge magnitude heatmap, and inspect which cells fire when edge energy plus raw intensity crosses a threshold.
+  to generate a config header from YAML, pull in the reusable circuits from `rtl/circuits/`, compile the harness, and inspect which cells fire when edge energy plus raw intensity crosses a threshold.

+The Python side now understands YAML/JSON descriptors via `tools.sand_configurator`.
+Each description expands into a light-weight Verilog header (dropped into `examples/<name>/build/`) and a source manifest that points at the necessary primitives in `rtl/circuits/`.
+CLI overrides still work, so you can start from a preset config and sweep gains, window sizes, or patterns without editing RTL.

 ## Dynamic FPGA adaptation implementation